 It all starts with a single malignant cell (or a small group of cells).
 If your body is unable to repair or destroy this cell, it divides and where there was one, now there are two malignant cells.
 When these cells continue to multiply they eventually form a tumor and this is not a fast process.

 I’m not writing this to scare you.
 The truth is if you have no family history of breast cancer and are living a relatively healthy life, chances are you are completely healthy (but self-exams are still a must every month!).
 For someone like me, though, the story is a lot different.

 I know I have a high risk for breast cancer and there is an increased risk of my cancer developing before the age of 40.
 So to me, regular tests are only a reminder that there’s nothing to see yet!
 Even if my ultrasound or MRI or a mammogram doesn’t show anything, it doesn’t mean nothing is there.
 It could very well mean it’s not big enough for these devices to show it.

 The last chance

 I’ve made my decision clear at my first genetic counseling before they even took my blood for testing.
-When the doctor gave me my results she confirmed with me this was still the plan and went ahead with scheduling my appointments.
+When the doctor gave me my results she asked if this was still the plan and then went ahead with scheduling my appointments.
 I saw my surgeon for the first time two months after that.
 He was clear that no matter how sure I was about mastectomy at that moment, I can always change my mind.

 I didn’t.
 Almost six weeks ago I went through with it.
 I said goodbye to my breasts and went into the operating room without a doubt in my mind.
 And although the recovery is not exactly what I expected or hoped for, I stand behind my decision.
 I still believe all the choices I’ve made with my BRCA status in mind were right for me.